lintool/c-bfscan/README.md

 - Loop over all documents
 - Separate code path for queries of different lengths
+- Loop over terms in document
+- Compute score

+**Implementation 4**

+For each topic:

+- Loop over all documents
+- Separate code path for queries of different lengths
 - Use a dispatch table to dispatch to a separate function to process documents of different lengths

-**Implementation 4**
+**Implementation 5**

 For each topic: